Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/TESTING.md

 Javascript - Validated using [JSHint Validator](https://jshint.com/) with no errors found.

-Python - Validated using [PEP 8](http://pep8online.com/) with no errors found with one exception: - settings.py (the Django settings file has a known issue, but is acceptable to not force a line break) - line too long (> 79 characters) - AUTH_PASSWORD_VALIDATORS = [{}] x
+Python - Validated using [PEP 8](http://pep8online.com/) with no errors found.
 ## User Stories Testing

 The following section goes through the user stories identified in the [Ux section of README.md](README.md#UX) to check that the site meets those needs.